xtremespb/frank/README.md

 | R          | Enable right audio out channel             |
 | LOAD       | Enable tape loading functionality          |

-The audio part is a little bit tricky.
-If you do solder the TDA chip, then you need to enable it by connecting the second pins of JP2's "L" and "R" jumpers to JP8.
+The audio part is a bit complex.
+If you solder the TDA chip, enable it by connecting the second pins of JP2's "L" and "R" jumpers to JP8.

 ![alt text](images/jp2.png)

-### JP3, JP4 and JP5
+### JP3, JP4, and JP5

-Connect JP3, JP4 and JP5 jumpers in order to enable PSRAM if you have it.
-If you don't wish to soldier PSRAM chip, you need to leave the JP5 jumper as is.
+Connect JP3, JP4, and JP5 jumpers to enable PSRAM if you have it.
+If you do not wish to solder the PSRAM chip, leave the JP5 jumper as is.

 ### JP6

-These jumpers should be connected if you are going to use the RS232 functionality of the FRANK.
-Each of four switches connects the corresponding pins of Pico and MAX232.
+These jumpers should be connected if you intend to use the RS232 functionality of the FRANK.
+Each of the four switches connects the corresponding pins of Pico and MAX232.

-*Note*: RS232 shares the GPIO16 and GPIO17 of the Pico which are also used by the gamepad.
+*Note*: RS232 shares GPIO16 and GPIO17 of the Pico, which are also used by the gamepad.

 ### JP7